virgili0/Virgilio/Topics/frame-the-problem.md

 In this guide we try to figure out how to frame the kind of problem we want to solve and design it.
 We will do this by learning to ask the right questions.

-This guide will provide you with many "key questions" of example, which makes sense to ask yourself every time you frame a new data problem.
+This guide will provide you with many examples of "key questions", which makes sense to ask yourself every time you frame a new data problem.

 These lists of questions are **not exhaustive**, and we welcome Pull Requests that add significantly valid ones.